For adults with melanoma after it and the affected lymph nodes have been removed by surgery to help prevent it from coming back

 OPDIVO is a medicine that may treat certain cancers by working with your immune system.
 OPDIVO can cause your immune system to attack normal organs and tissues in any area of your body and can affect the way they work.

-Get medical help immediately if you develop any of these symptoms or they get worse.
+Get medical help immediately if you develop any of these signs or symptoms or they get worse.
 It may keep these problems from becoming more serious.
 Your healthcare team will check you for these problems during treatment and may treat you with corticosteroid or hormone replacement medicines.
 If you have severe side effects, your healthcare team may also need to delay or completely stop your treatment.